 1. Your Phone Slows You Down

-Performance is one of the clearest indicators.
 If your phone lags when opening apps, freezes randomly, or takes forever to respond, it may be time to say goodbye.
-Even with regular updates, older devices start to struggle under the weight of modern apps.
+Even with updates, older devices struggle with modern apps.
+Ask yourself: how often should you upgrade your phone when basic tasks feel frustratingly slow?

 2. Your Battery Life Can’t Keep Up